matoloa/brainwash/notebook/Refactoring.md

     dfmean, t_Stim, t_VEB, happy=False
 ):  # , param_half_slope_width = 4):
     """
+    DOES NOT USE WIDTH! decided by rolling, earlier?

     returns time of volley slope center,
         as identified by positive zero-crossings in the second order derivative if several are found, it returns the latest one